Frequently Asked Questions

 Will the certificate be listed on my transcript?

-After completing the program, a student's transcript will indicate having earned a Certificate in Technology and Communication from UNC-Chapel Hill.
+After completing the program, a student's transcript will indicate having earned a Certificate in Digital Communication from UNC-Chapel Hill.
 Transcripts can be obtained from the Registrar.

 Does the School of Media and Journalism offer an online master's degree?